mlibrary/about-leverpress/src/content/videographicbooks.md

 This series is open to featuring projects that consist of a mix of original and already released works, including recontextualizing previously published videos within new written frameworks and adjoining works.
 There is no prescribed “length” for either written text nor audiovisual material, as books will likely range in both length and the relative ratio between writing and videographic expression; the expectation is that projects will have the scope and significance comparable to the norms of academic books.
 Proposals for projects should follow Lever Press’s guidelines, with the expectation that some sample videographic work would be part of the submission.

 **Publish with *Videographic Books***

+If you have a project that might be a good fit for the Videographic Books series, please reach out to the series editor, Jason Mittell (jmittell@middlebury.edu), and to Lever Press's acquiring editor, Sean Guynes (sean@leverpress.org), to describe your project.